-Florida Cancer Plan 2009-2012 Approval & Implementation
+Cancer Plan 2008/9-2012 Approval & Implementation

 CCRAB is charged, by Statute, to approve the state cancer plan.
 This year, we continued to work with the Florida Department of Health and the Florida Cancer Plan Council on the development of an updated state cancer plan.
 Council members reviewed and commented on all sections of the new plan.
-The new state cancer plan, to be published in 2010 and distributed to the Governor, legislators, other key policy makers and cancer control stakeholders , will serve as a guide with recommended goals, policies, and priorities for cancer control across the state.
-The draft is currently in the approval process at the Department of Health.
+The state cancer plan will serve as a guide with recommended goals, policies, and priorities for cancer control across the state.